AbhayGinoya/Task-Manager/README.md

 * Firebase Project set up with Firebase Authentication and Firestore.
 * Android Studio for development.

 ## [Configure Firebase]

      1. Create a Firebase project if you haven’t already.

      2. Add the Firebase configuration files to your project:

      3. For Android, place the google-services.json in the android/app directory.

      4. For iOS, place the GoogleService-Info.plist in the ios/Runner directory.

      5. Enable Firebase Authentication and Firestore in the Firebase console.

      6. Set up Firebase for your Flutter project by following the Firebase setup documentation for Flutter.

+## [Configure Drift Local Database]

+     1. Setup: Add drift, and path_provider as dependencies in the pubspec.yaml file.
+Use drift_dev and build_runner for code generation.

+     2. Define Tables: Create Dart classes for database tables by extending Table.
+Specify the columns and their properties, such as data types, constraints, and default values.

+     3. Generate Code: Run dart run build_runner build to generate code for managing tables and queries.

+     4. Database Initialization: Use a LazyDatabase to create and manage the database file, ensuring it integrates seamlessly with Flutter’s file system.

+     5. CRUD Operations: Implement Create, Read, Update, and Delete (CRUD) operations in the database class by extending GeneratedDatabase.
+Drift provides APIs for both simple and complex queries.

 ## [Folder Structure]